atweiden/finn/doc/Syntax.md

 Sectional Blocks can be appended to by creating additional Sectional Blocks under the same Sectional Block Name but with the *additive operator* attached to the end (`+=`).
 Additive operators must be separated from the Sectional Block Name by a single horizontal whitespace.
-Only privately scoped or globally scoped Sectional Blocks can be appended to.
-Exported Sectional Blocks can be referenced by copy in a new Sectional Block, which can then be appended to.

 Example: